 Aims & Scope

-Vietnam Journal of Hydrometeorology (VNJHM) is an international scientific journal in the field of Hydrology and Meteorology.
-The main purpose of this journal is to improve the understanding of the correlation between Hydrology, Meteorology and associated applications of Water Resource management.
-Also, the Journal covers significant developments in the field of hydrometeorology, technology, water resources and related topics including water, air, soil pollution, hazardous waste issues, water irrigation, Ecohydrology, Climatology, Agrohydrology, Geomorphology, Environment, Climate change, etc. All manuscripts must be written in English and are subject to a rigorous and fair peer-review process.
-Generally, accepted papers will directly appear online before printed hard copy.
+Journal of Hydro-Meteorology (JHM) is an international scientific journal in the field of Hydrology and Meteorology.
+The main purpose of this journal is to improve the understanding of the correlation between Hydrology, Meteorology, and associated applications of Water Resource management.
+Also, the Journal covers significant developments in the field of hydrometeorology, technology, water resources, and related topics including water, air, soil pollution, hazardous waste issues, water irrigation, Ecohydrology, Climatology, Agrohydrology, Geomorphology, Environment, Climate change, etc. All manuscripts must be written in English and are subject to a rigorous and fair peer-review process.
+Generally, accepted papers will directly appear online before being printed as hard copies.
 Additionally, the journal welcomes and publishes papers in other following fields: